Andision/CEACStatusBot/README.md

 - TIMEZONE: optional, set your timezone to avoid disturbing during sleep. :-) Some example: `Asia/Shanghai` `America/New_York`

+- GH_TOKEN: to access previous status, you need to set a Github token with `repo` scope.
+You can create a new token in Github -> Settings -> Developer settings -> Personal access tokens.

 #### Notification by Email

 Add the following env variables if you want to send notification by email.